For educational purposes only and not intended as medical advice. Consult with your Health Care Provider before making any changes.

-Most pain relieving medications aren’t intended to hasten healing time.
+Wound Healing: Most pain relieving medications aren’t intended to hasten healing time.
 A German trial from 2007 indicates that comfrey may be an exception to this convention.
 A trial involving 278 patients with “fresh abrasions” found a “highly significant and clinically relevant” reduction in wound size in those applying a comfrey-based ointment (as compared to a placebo ointment).
 The effects were evident after only 2-3 days.

-Allantoin - the active component in comfrey - stimulates cell proliferation and promotes regeneration of damaged connective tissue.
+Allantoin: The active component in comfrey – stimulates cell proliferation and promotes regeneration of damaged connective tissue.
 Because of the allantoin, comfrey ointment not only relieves pain, but also stimulates healing and strengthening of the injury.